-Heating and hot wa iter
+Heating and hot wa ter

-Repair category 2
+Repair category 1

-Notes It appears to be a modern boiler however aspects such as older radiators were evident and some upgrading may be required.
-It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.